 What is redundancy?

-Redundancy occurs when your employer decides they no longer need a job or jobs.
-If it is a ‘collective redundancy’, then, depending on the numbers involved, the employer may be obliged to consult with your (usually) union representatives.
-The most important thing to remember is that it is the job which is made redundant, not the person.
-Another thing to remember is that while many workers believe that the employment has to close entirely before your job can properly be made redundant, there are in fact five ways under the law, for example, cutting down the workforce and reorganisation.
+Redundancy occurs when your employer decides they no longer need that particular role or as many roles within the workforce.
+If it is a ‘collective redundancy’, then, depending on the numbers involved, the employer is obliged to consult with you or your union representative.
+The most important thing to remember is that it is the job, that is considered to be redundant, not the person.
+Another thing to remember is that while many workers believe that the employment has to close entirely before your job can properly be made redundant, there are in fact five reasons for redundancy under the law, for example, cutting down the workforce and reorganisation.

 What is voluntary redundancy?